 This course serves as a capstone experience for the MS in Statistical Science and the MS in Biostatistics programs in preparation for employment as an applied statistician.
 You will not be learning new statistical methodologies in this class.
-Instead, this course provides an opportunity to gain practical experience in consulting through lectures, in-class activities and various projects with real and fictitious "clients".
+Instead, this course provides an opportunity to gain practical experience in consulting and data analysis through lectures, in-class activities and various projects.